PennyLaneAI/pennylane-rigetti/README.rst

 Installation
 ============

-Installation of PennyLane-Forest, as well as all required Python packages mentioned above, can be installed via ``pip``:
+PennyLane-Forest, as well as all required Python packages mentioned above, can be installed via ``pip``:
 ::

    	$ python -m pip install pennylane-forest